seiitanoo/gen5map/README.md

-an interactive map of the Unova region
+an w.i.p interactive map of the Unova region!

-To Do:
+Interactive Maps for gen 1,3 and 4 have already been created, its time to add the 5th generation!

+Things that are planned So far:
-- implement a better encounter table
+- implement a better encounter table (Than the previous interactive maps)
-- be able to view information about npcs (probably a redirect to bulbapedia or seribii)
+- be able to view information about npcs (redirect to [bulbapedia](https://bulbapedia.bulbagarden.net/) or [seribii](https://www.serebii.net/))
 - item locations
 - alternate black/white rooms
 - seasons!! (later date)

 Contributing
----
+- Huge thank you to #Brin7853 For helping me figure out how to do this.
+Thank you to [GuyPerfect](https://www.vgmaps.com/forums/index.php?topic=1954.0) as well.
+Without the custom emulator he created, this project would not be possible.

 License

-This project is licensed under the [License Name] license.
-See the LICENSE file for details.
+Map files published under this repository are subject to a [CC BY-NC-SA 2.5 license](https://creativecommons.org/licenses/by-nc-sa/2.5/) via [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Bulbapedia:Copyrights).
+Some of the Map Images are procured by me.